Frames of the Renaissance and their inscriptions

 Basically, the frames are carriers of stories and emotions.
 Their inscriptions are taken from Christian psalms, the Song of Solomon or liturgical texts.
 And precisely because there are no pictures in the exhibition, the verses appear simple, almost timeless and universal.
 This is about people’s most emotional moments – birth and joy, death and pain, love and longing, justice and hope.

-About the historical development of inscribed frames
+About the historical development

 ADDRESS